McKinney-Vento Information

 Support for Families Experiencing Homelessness

-The Bonita Unified School District employs two full-time liaisons who provide support for students living in foster care and for students experiencing homelessness.
-The liaisons also oversee a team of social work interns who contribute additional support.
-The district may be able to provide direct support or may be able to connect students and their families with local resources.
+The Bonita Unified School District employs two social workers who serve as Homeless Education Liaisons to provide support for students experiencing homelessness.
+The social workers also oversee a team of social work interns who contribute additional support.
+In some cases the district can provide direct support to students and/or their families, or the district may be able to connect students and their families with local resources.

 To get additional information or to request support you can